Broadhaven Bay: Stags of Broadhaven

 The Stags of Broadhaven (Irish: Na Stácaí) are a group of five jagged rocky islands off the high cliffs of Benwee Head of Kilcommon parish.
-Although only just over a mile from the mainland, they lie outside Co.
-Mayo.
+Although only just over a mile from the mainland, they lie outside County Mayo.
 The islands include the central island Teach Dónal Ó’Cléirigh, the highest.
 To the south lies An Teach Mór.
 To the east is An Teach Beag.
 The fourth island is The Stags NW of centre, Carraig na Faola, NW of centre and An t-Oighean (78m).
 They rise out of the sea rising steeply to over 100 metres above sea level.
 The islands support puffin, Storm & Leach’s petrels.
 One of the rocks is entirely bisected by a long narrow cave dramatically from one side to the other and they are a popular site for visiting divers, sub aqua teams, canoeists and adventurers.
 The Stags were formerly grazed for about six weeks every summer until the 1960s.